singuerinc/www/_posts/2009-12-03-evax-estudio-risa.md

 It is nice when you found a simple solution to solve a simple situation.

-I made **Evax "Estudio Risa"** with that in mind.
-Nothing too fancy nor complicated, but simple enough to engage the user and give them a quick overview about this "smile study".
+We made **Evax "Estudio Risa"** with that in mind.
+Nothing too fancy nor complicated, but simple enough to engage the users and give them a quick overview about this "study of the smile".